cssat/county_dashboard/PURPOSE.md

 ## Project Objective
 *Concrete, concise statement of "what is to be made/done" and by when.*

-Build a dashboard - WombStat - that conveys key wombat welfare statistics and is integrated into the POC data site.
+Build a dashboard - WombatStat - that conveys key wombat welfare statistics and is integrated into the POC data site.

 Target for completion is August 1, 2019